hv15/ct/README.md

 <strong>ct</strong> is a command line tool to count the number of files and/or
 directories in a given directory.

-It uses Ruby, so to use it one need to have Ruby installed.
+<em>It uses Ruby, so to use it one need to have Ruby installed</em>.

 Usage
 -----